What is a Credit Line?

 Obtaining a Credit Line

 It is quite easy to apply for a line of credit.
-You have to make a single application which is similar to the applications for loans.
+You have to make a single application that is similar to the applications for loans.
 The lender will take into account all major factors determining your financial situation in order to decide whether to extend the credit line.
 These factors include credit history, income and any asset which you offer as security.

 One unique type of credit line is the home equity line of credit.
 It enables you to use the equity which you own in your house as collateral.
 Basically, you will be borrowing against the equity which you own in your home.
 In this case, you can take out a large amount of money, especially if you have repaid most of your mortgage loan.
 Since your property will act as surety, the interest rate will be much lower.
 Still, if you do not repay what you borrow plus interest in a prompt way, you will risk losing your home.

 There are also unsecured lines of credit available.
 They are more difficult to qualify for because there is a higher risk for the lender.
-In order to get approved, you will need clean credit record and a stable employment income.
+In order to get approved, you will need a clean credit record and a stable employment income.
 You can expect the interest rate on an unsecured credit line to be higher than that on a secured one.

 A credit line can be highly useful for dealing with financial emergencies as long as the repayment of the borrowed money is affordable to you.